Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports

 \subsection{An Example for C++}

 Similarly, \ourtool generates mutators for C++ compilers by analyzing bug reports from LLVM's GitHub repository.
-The process mirrors that of Rust, where LLM agents collaboratively invent, implement, and refine mutators based on compiler-specific insights.
-Figure~\ref{example-invention-Cpp} presents an example produced by \ourtool for C++.
+The process mirrors that of Rust, where LLM agents collaboratively invent, implement, and refine mutators based on compiler-specific insights. \figref{example-invention-Cpp} presents an example produced by \ourtool for C++.

 The original bug report (LLVM-104802\footnote{\url{https://github.com/llvm/llvm-project/issues/104802}}) describes a crash in the Clang C++ compiler triggered by a class that declares a member of its own type.
 In this case, the compiler fails to handle the invalid structure gracefully and enters infinite recursion during type checking.
 This suggests that recursive type patterns are not robustly guarded in certain compilation paths.
-Based on this insight, \ourtool's \textit{Mutator Invention} agent designs a mutator that intentionally injects self-referential type declarations, with the corresponding mutator specification shown in the bottom half of Figure~\ref{example-invention-Cpp}.
+Based on this insight, \ourtool's \textit{Mutator Invention} agent designs a mutator that intentionally injects self-referential type declarations, with the corresponding mutator specification shown in the bottom half of \figref{example-invention-Cpp}.
 As mentioned above, existing methods such as MetaMut~\cite{ou2024mutators} are unable to design such mutators, as they rely on limited predefined syntactic transformations and do not account for language-specific features such as self-referential types.

 Next, the \textit{Mutator Implementation Synthesis} agent generates an implementation that inserts a self-referential field into a struct.
 Initially, the LLM produces a mutator using a deprecated AST API, resulting in a compiler error.
-After receiving the error feedback, \ourtool's \textit{Mutator Refinement} agent successfully repairs the mutator and produces a correct version (omitted here for brevity).
-The final mutator inserts a field such as \code{S t;} into a struct \code{S}, provoking recursive type behavior and potentially unsafe casting.
+After receiving the error feedback, \ourtool's \textit{Mutator Refinement} agent successfully repairs the mutator and produces a correct version, shown as Listing~\ref{lst:cppMutatorExample}.
+The final mutator introduces recursive types, such as introducing a field of type \code{S} (i.e., \code{S t;}) into the struct, provoking recursive type behavior and potentially unsafe casting.
 Listing~\ref{lst:cppNew} shows an example of the mutated program, where the inserted self-reference interferes with a bit cast operation.
-This results in a compiler crash, reported as bug GCC-12XX98 which has been confirmed by GCC maintainers.
+This results in a compiler crash, reported as bug GCC-120798, which has been confirmed by GCC maintainers.

 \begin{codelist}[t]

 \end{codelist}